 What is an MBA?

-"The Master in Business Administration prepares professionals with foundational and core knowledge to develop the know-how to manage, lead and solve problems in complex global business environments," said Dr. Katie Carpen, an adjunct instructor at Southern New Hampshire University.
+"The Master in Business Administration prepares professionals with foundational and core knowledge to develop the know-how to manage, lead and solve problems in complex global business environments," said Dr. Katie Carpen, an adjunct instructor at Southern New Hampshire University (SNHU).

-Unlike many other degree programs that often focus on knowledge and skills specific to a particular industry, the learning you do in an MBA program can be applied to management roles across an almost impossible diverse group of fields, said Dr. Mark Hobson, a senior associate dean of business.
+Unlike many other degree programs that often focus on knowledge and skills specific to a particular industry, you can apply the learning you do in an MBA program to management roles across an almost impossibly diverse group of fields, said Dr. Mark Hobson, a senior associate dean of business at SNHU.

 "The MBA remains the premier degree for business students and provides learners with the opportunity to develop knowledge, skills and abilities that employers seek in generalists, specialists, strategists or entrepreneurs," he said.
 "The MBA curriculum shows the interconnectedness of business functions, processes and people."

-In addition, Carpen said, the coursework – which generally includes readings, lessons, projects and internships – of MBA programs often “integrate cross-cultural, geopolitical and systems knowledge” in order to help learners:
+The coursework of MBA programs – which generally includes readings, lessons, projects and internships – often “integrates cross-cultural, geopolitical and systems knowledge,” Carpen said.
+Courses are designed to help learners:

-- Identify and assess problems in order to find or create solutions
+- Identify and assess problems to find or create solutions

 - Make ethical, legal, sustainable and data-driven decisions